vtman/perlotSeeds/README.md

 <h2 id="link_intro">Introduction</h2>
 We consider sequences of symbols <tt>A</tt>, <tt>C</tt>, <tt>G</tt> and <tt>T</tt>.
 In practical applications we have a long <i>reference</i> sequence (upto billions of symbols) and a short sequence (<i>read</i>, often 50-300 symbols) obtained experiemntally.
 The read is a small chunk of an unknown sequeunce, which is in some sense similar to the reference sequence.
 Therefore we expect these two long sequences to have similar subsequnces.
 There will be also some deviations, like SNPs (single-nucleotide polymorphisms) when some symbols are replaced by other symbols or insertions/deliations when some symbols are added or removed.

 The simplest approach to form the unknown long sequence is to pre-align its chunks (reads) with respect to the known refernce sequence, then perform full scale comparision to take into account possible SNPs and insersions/deletions.
-As reads may often contain SNPs we need to use <i>seeds</i>, i.e. a sequence of 0 and 1 elements.
-Let there be two seqeunce of symbols and a seed of the same length.
-When an element of the seed is 1, then we compare corresponding elements of two symbol sequences, otherwise we ignore possible deviations.
+For the pre-aligning step we usually create a library of pairs (position within the reference sequence, the sequence of symbols) and sort all records by "sequence of symbols" value.
+So, if a read contains one of the subseqeunces from the library's records, then we can find the corresponding positions within the reference sequnce and thus pre-align the read.
+Of course, this approach only works if all elements of the chunks are the same.

-For example, we have two sequnences <tt>TTGGAGATCG</tt> and <tt>TAGGTGCTCG</tt>.
+For example, we have two sequences <tt>TTGGAGATCG</tt> and <tt>TAGGTGCTCG</tt> (of length 10).
 We compare the corresponding elements of the sequences and get 1 if there is a match and 0 if there is a mismatch.

 <table>
   <tr><th>Sequence 1</th><th><tt>TTGGAGATCG</tt></th></tr>